-Lynnbery Mattress sits in the value-focused mattress-in-a-box category, leaning on a hybrid build meant to balance pressure relief with straightforward support.
-In our testing, it felt most comfortable for back and combination sleepers who want a medium to medium-firm surface without a fussy setup.
-The trade-offs showed up in edge stability and heat management on warmer nights.
+Lynnbery Mattress is a value-focused mattress-in-a-box hybrid built to balance pressure relief with straightforward support.
+In our testing, it felt most comfortable for back and combination sleepers who want a medium to medium-firm surface and an easy setup.
+The main trade-offs were a softer perimeter and some warmth during longer stretches of contact with the foam.

 Product Overview